deadc0de6/dotdrop/README.md

 * **config** entry: contains settings for the deployment
   * `backup`: create a backup of the dotfile in case it differs from the one that will be installed by dotdrop
-  * `create`: create folder hierarchy when installing dotfiles if it doesn't exist
+  * `create`: create directory hierarchy when installing dotfiles if it doesn't exist
-  * `dotpath`: path to the folder containing the dotfiles to be managed by dotdrop (absolute path or relative to the config file location)
+  * `dotpath`: path to the directory containing the dotfiles to be managed by dotdrop (absolute path or relative to the config file location)

 * **dotfiles** entry: a list of dotfiles